Borda count: Political uses

-In Kiribati, the president (or Beretitenti) is elected by the plurality system, but a variant of the Borda count is used to select either three or four candidates to stand in the election.
-The constituency consists of members of the legislature (Maneaba).
-Voters in the legislature rank only four candidates, with all other candidates receiving zero points.
-Since at least 1991, tactical voting has been an important feature of the nominating process.
+In Kiribati, the president (or Beretitenti) is elected by the plurality system, but (prior to 2002) a variant of the Borda count was used to select either three or four candidates to stand in the election.
+The constituency consisted of members of the legislature (Maneaba).
+Voters in the legislature ranked only four candidates, with all other candidates receiving zero points.
+Since at least 1991, tactical voting had been an important feature of the nominating process.

 The Republic of Nauru became independent from Australia in 1968.
 Before independence, and for three years afterwards, Nauru used instant-runoff voting, importing the system from Australia, but since 1971, a variant of the Borda count has been used.

 The modified Borda count has been used by the Green Party of Ireland to elect its chairperson.

 The Borda count has been used for non-governmental purposes at certain peace conferences in Northern Ireland, where it has been used to help achieve consensus between participants including members of Sinn Féin, the Ulster Unionists, and the political wing of the UDA.